 This shuttle provides transportation between the PATH station in Harrison and bus stops along Ridge Road and Kearny Avenue up to Garden Terrace in North Arlington.
-Shuttle is funded in part by New Jersey Job Access Reverse Commute (NJ-JARC) program.
-The service was launched by EZ Ride in January 2010.
+The shuttle is funded in part by New Jersey Job Access Reverse Commute (NJ-JARC) program.
+EZ Ride launched the service in January 2010.
 One-way fare is \$1.50.